 - Market Scanners, ChartTrader, and other analytical tools.

 With Interactive Brokers’ mobile trading applications, you can trade on the move.
 They are intended for users of Android or iOS smartphones.
+I think the app is great for when you need to quickly check up on your account and see what is happening across the global markets.
 Here are some of the IBKR Mobile app’s features:

 - Provides access to 125 markets throughout the world.